-Let’s say you walk into a payday loan store and you ask them for $200 to hold you over.
+Let’s say you walk into a payday loan store and ask them for $200 to hold you over.
 You get that money right away and you’re off and running again.
 But you only get that money for 2 weeks.
 Remember, this is a payday advance, which means you only get it until your payday comes along.
-Of course, you are also going to get charged a small fee for being able to borrow that money.
+Of course, you’re also going to get charged a small fee for being able to borrow that money.
 Let’s say they charge you $20.
 No big deal, right?
 You have the money you need and paying that little bit extra won’t be a big concern.

 Don’t Get Stuck In A Debt Spiral

-What If I Have Already Taken A Loan?
+What If I’ve Already Taken A Loan?

-If you absolutely cannot avoid borrowing money from a payday lender or if you’ve already borrowed money and now you’re looking to get yourself out of that hole you’re going to need to make some payments.
-Making just the minimum in payments is never going to get you anywhere because you won’t even be paying off the fees each week, let alone the actual amount that you borrowed.
+If you absolutely cannot avoid borrowing money from a payday lender, or if you’ve already borrowed money and now you’re looking to get yourself out of that hole, you’re going to need to make some payments.
+Making just the minimum in payments is never going to get you anywhere, because you won’t even be paying off the fees each week, let alone the actual amount that you borrowed.
 What you need to do is make sure that your payments are large enough to at least put a few dollars toward that full payment.
-Keep in mind that original borrowed amount is still going to be there waiting for you if you aren’t careful, and it’s going to come after all those $20 fees.
+Keep in mind that the original borrowed amount is still going to be there waiting for you if you aren’t careful, and it’s going to come after all those $20 fees.

 If you can pay just $25 or $30 each pay period, it’s going to slowly cut down on the amount of money that you owe.
 Paying only the borrowing fee means that you break even every two weeks.
 You will struggle to catch up.
 If you are already in debt, make sure you’re paying something, even if it seems like a small amount.
 With this debt in need of payment, make sure you’re working as hard as you can to keep yourself from spiraling down further and further into more debt.